hubeiqiao/IELTS-Speaking-Simulator/README_EN.md

 1. Use the assessment score as a guideline but don't stress over it too much.
 Currently, it can't give detailed feedback on pronunciation, and the feedback is based on the text after voice recognition.
 2. After completing the practice, I switch to the computer and ask it to further analyze and improve the conversation content.
 My most common prompt is:

-   > Please arrange a comprehensive, enhanced, and detailed response that aligns with my words and avoids complex terminology, focusing on the topic and questions mentioned.
-You can start by structuring Part 1.
+   > Could you please organize the full, improved and detailed answer(but just match my words; do not use complex words) based on the above topic and questions?
+You can first organize Part 1.

    Then, modify Part 2 and 3 accordingly.
 If you're not satisfied with the improved text, you can retry or specify your needs.